What Is a Supplement in Auto Body Repair?

 Step 2: Documentation

-The shop photographs all newly discovered damage and creates a detailed supplement estimate.
-This includes part numbers, labor times, and material costs for each additional repair operation.
+The shop photographs everything they found, then prepares a detailed supplement estimate.
+This includes part numbers, labor hours, and material costs for each additional repair item.

 Step 3: Insurance Approval

-The supplement goes to your insurance adjuster for review.
-Some insurers approve supplements quickly over the phone.
-Others send a reinspection adjuster to verify the damage in person.
-This is where delays happen — some adjusters respond in 24 hours, others take a week.
+The supplement goes to your adjuster.
+Some insurers approve by phone quickly.
+Others send a reinspection adjuster to verify in person.
+This stage is where delays happen, response times range from 24 hours to a week or more.

 Step 4: Repair Continues